python4mpia/python4mpia/installation/macports.rst

 Why use MacPorts?
 -----------------

-Installing a full Python using MacPorts is very easy.
-The advantages of using MacPorts over other packages are:
+The advantages of using MacPorts over EPDFree and other packages are:

 * A full 64-bit installation of Python
-* The ability to install different Python versions side by side (e.g. 2.7 and 3.2)
 * The ability to seamlessly install a number of packages that can otherwise be tricky to install on Mac
-* An easy mechanism for updating packages
 * The ability to install many other useful non-Python utilities, including the GNU Fortran compilers and many common X11 applications (``xemacs``, ``gv``, ``xv``, etc.)